 Are you constantly promising yourself to pick up your art/creativity/passion again but failing to do so?

 As an author who has been a teacher, organizer, teaching artist, full time student and now therapist, I empathize.
 Figuring out how to get to your drawing table (whatever that is) is more complicated than time management—it involves re-thinking and revaluing all aspects of your life.
 I know how to support clients in this counseling process.

 For male-identified people: Do you struggle with what it means to be a man, or to be strong?
 Have you been taught that men shouldn’t show emotions?

 The psychological gender violence of our society is really sad to me.
 I have encountered far too many kind, wonderful men who are torn up inside because of destructive and false messages they’ve swallowed about masculinity.
 I have undone many of my own and delight in helping other men do so through therapy.

 For female-identified people: Do you struggle with your relationships with men?
 Have you had experiences that make you wary or downright frightened of men?Or do you struggle with maintaining platonic male friendships?

 As a feminist male, one of the things that I’ve enjoyed most in counseling is connecting with women of various ages and providing a different emotional experience.
-Misogyny and sexism have done a number on women (and on men) and I love working through all the myths as well as very real personal experiences so that fulfilling relationships with the opposite sex again become possible.
+Misogyny and sexism have done a number on women (and on men) and I love working through all the myths as well as very real personal experiences so that fulfilling relationships again become possible.